-In announcing a 2024-2025 Policy Statement on Local Government Finance it was reconfirmed that these reforms will not be implemented in this Spending Review period.
+In announcing a 2024/2025 Policy Statement on Local Government Finance it was reconfirmed that these reforms will not be implemented in this Spending Review period.
+Further to this, in announcing the Local Government Finance Settlement 2024/25 it was stated that over the coming months the Minister for Local Government will be engaging with the sector on improving the local government finance system beyond the settlement in the next Parliament.